VirgileZZZ/Spotafy/README.md

 ---

-## Adding music from YouTube ("Add sounds")

-A built-in way to find a track and save it straight into your library, without leaving the app or using a separate downloader.

-> **⚠️ Copyright / legal notice — read this first.**
-> This feature downloads audio from YouTube.
-Downloading content you do not own, or that you have no right to copy, may infringe copyright and generally violates YouTube's Terms of Service.
-Use it **only** for material that is in the public domain, that you own, or that the rights-holder has explicitly licensed for download (for example, Creative Commons tracks). **You alone are responsible** for what you download and how you use it.
-This tool is provided for personal, lawful use; the authors accept no liability for misuse.

-### How to use it

-1. In the sidebar (bottom-left, next to your playlists), click **"Ajouter des sons"** (*Add sounds*).
-2. A search box opens.
-Type a song title, artist, or any keywords and press `Enter` (or click **Rechercher**).
-3. A list of matching YouTube results appears — thumbnail, title, channel, and duration.
-4. Click **Installer** next to a result.
-A progress bar shows the download; when it finishes, the track appears in your library automatically (no manual refresh needed).

-### What gets saved

-For each track you install, three files land in your `song/` folder, all sharing the same base name:

-- The **best available audio** stream, kept as-is — usually a `.webm`/Opus or `.m4a` file.
-There is **no re-encoding**, so it's fast and needs no FFmpeg.
-These formats play directly in the browser.
-- The **video thumbnail** (a `.webp` image), shown as the track's cover throughout the app.
-- **Synced lyrics**, when available: the app looks them up on [LRCLIB](https://lrclib.net) (a free, open lyrics database) using the cleaned-up title and saves a `.lrc` file.
-Lyrics then scroll in time in the Now Playing panel.
-If no match is found, the track is still installed — just without lyrics.

-The image and lyrics files sit next to the audio file; they are **not** shown as separate tracks.

-### First run

-The downloader uses [yt-dlp](https://github.com/yt-dlp/yt-dlp), a well-maintained standalone tool.
-The **first** time you install a track, Spotafy Local downloads the small `yt-dlp` binary automatically into a `bin/` folder (one time, ~30 MB), so the first search or install may take a few extra seconds.
-After that it's quick.
-If `yt-dlp` is already on your system `PATH`, that copy is used instead.

-**No `npm install` and no FFmpeg are required** for this feature — only an internet connection (to reach YouTube, GitHub for the one-time `yt-dlp` download, and LRCLIB for lyrics).

-### Cleaning up

-Tracks added this way are normal files; delete them like any other (remove the audio file, and optionally the matching `.webp`/`.lrc` next to it).
-To bulk-remove leftovers from earlier versions, search your `song/` folder for `.webm`, `.temp`, or `.webp` in the file explorer and delete what you don't want — your existing `.mp3` files won't be touched.

----

 ## Using it on your phone (iPhone / Android)

 The player is served over your local network, so your phone can use it while the computer is running.